-Making perfect baked chicken breast is super easy, but surprisingly so many people don’t know how.
-This is the same method the restaurants use and creates baked chicken with a nice sear on the outside and a juicy, tender inside.
-Eat it as is, or make dinner easy by storing it in the fridge for using in salads, pasta, pot pie, or whatever else you like.
+Making perfect, juicy baked chicken breast is super easy.
+This is the same method the restaurants use and it creates baked chicken with a nice sear on the outside and a juicy, tender inside.
+Eat it as is, or meal prep to make dinner easy by storing it in the fridge for using in salads, pasta, pot pie, stirfry, or whatever else you like.

-Have you ever been served baked chicken breast that’s tough and rubbery rather than tender and juicy?
+Have you ever eaten baked chicken breast that’s tough and rubbery rather than tender and juicy?
 I have and I would almost rather eat dirt.
 Serious!

-Before I knew what I was doing, I NEVER ate baked chicken breast.
-I used to chop it up first and fry it in a frying pan and it would get some color, but it would be dry and not very appetizing.
+Before I knew the trick, I NEVER ate baked chicken breast.
+I used to chop it up first and fry it in a frying pan and it would get some color, but it would still be dry and not very appetizing.
 I tried baking it in the oven, but it pretty much turned out the same way except for without the color.
 Sometimes it ended up tasting all rubbery too.

-Then one day, I watched a show on the Food Network, cant remember which one, and the host of the show let the viewers in on the secret of how restaurants cook chicken breast to make it juicy and flavorful.
+Then one day, I watched a show on the Food Network, and the host of the show let the viewers in on the secret of how restaurants cook chicken breast to make it juicy and flavorful.
 I have not had a dry and rubbery baked chicken breast since.
 Now whenever I make it, it has nice color and it is always juicy and tender inside.

 The secret is to brown the chicken in a hot pan on both sides and then slide the pan into a pre-heated oven for a few minutes.
 That’s it!